 London, 2027.
 In this dystopian world, humans have been incapable of reproducing for eighteen years for an unknown reason, meaning the imminent extinction of the species.
 Britain is the one remaining civilized society on the planet, which has resulted in people wanting to immigrate there.
 As such, it has become a police state in order to handle the immigrants, who are placed into refugee camps.
 Lowly government bureaucrat Theo Faron, once an activist, is approached by the Fishes, deemed a terrorist group, led by his ex-wife Julian Taylor, who he has not seen in close to twenty years, their marriage which disintegrated following the death of their infant son Dylan during the 2008 flu pandemic.
 Although the Fishes did use terrorist means in their on-going revolution against the state in the fight for immigrant rights, Julian vows that they now garner support solely by speaking to the people.
 What she wants is for Theo to use his connections to get transit papers for a young immigrant woman named Kee who needs to get to the coast.
 Although initially reluctant to do it because of the difficulty, Theo is able to grant Julian this favor, however with the change that he now needs to accompany Kee on her journey.
 As Theo and Kee progress on that journey, Theo learns more and more about what's going on, including the reason that Kee needs to get to the coast, the fact that no one in the group knows if their end destination even exists, and that his and Kee's lives are in greater danger than he believed when they started the journey.
 But Theo's sole mission becomes to help Kee at any cost for the survival of the species.

-Set in 2027, when no child has been born for 18 years and science is at loss to explain the reason, African and East European societies collapse and their dwindling populations migrate to England and other wealthy nations.
+Set in 2027, when no child has been born for eighteen years, and science is at loss to explain the reason, African and East European societies collapse and their dwindling populations migrate to England and other wealthy nations.
 In a climate of nationalistic violence, a London peace activist turned bureaucrat Theo Faron, joins forces with his revolutionary ex-wife Julian in order to save mankind by protecting a woman who has mysteriously became pregnant.

 World divisions, chaos and anarchy, these are the ways the world and the last remaining inhabitants are checking out.
 No child has been born for eighteen years.
 Human life and its moral self is eroding into extinction.
 Set in Britain in the year 2027, this is Theodore Faron finding his ghosts coming back to haunt his fruitless life, in the form of an underground band of rebels The Fishes.
 Unwittingly drawn into their plight, learning who can be trusted, who can be dependable, and how he must hold the most precious secret the Human race has been so longing to hear, the miracle that can change the course of Humanity; the first pregnant woman in eighteen years.
 On the run, he, Kee and Miriam must travel cross-country, on the run, terrified and helpless to the safe haven of the Human Project.
-With the help of aging hippie Jasper Palmer this horrific, dark, unconventional and uncompromising road movie is all that is left between the demise of the Human race and the birth of a new dawn.
+With the help of aging hippie Jasper Palmer, this horrific, dark, unconventional, and uncompromising road movie is all that is left between the demise of the Human race and the birth of a new dawn.

 - On November 16th, 2027, a brief newscast (done by newsreaders Mishal Husain & Rob Curling) reports on the state of the world: women have become infertile and no children have been born for 18 years.
 Most of the world's societies have collapsed and in Britain all foreigners have been declared illegal immigrants and are rounded up by British military forces to be deported.
 Additionally, the youngest person in the world, the Argentine Baby Diego (Juan Gabriel Yacuzzi), has been murdered by one of his fans when he refused to give them an autograph.
 The newscast is watched by a saddened and stunned crowd in a Fleet Street coffee shop.
 A man, Theo Faron (Clive Owen), enters the coffee shop, seemingly indifferent to the news story or the crowd.
 Just after he leaves and stops to add liquor to his coffee, the shop is blown up by a bomb.
 The act is attributed to an underground guerrilla group, the Fishes.
 Theo is shaken by the incident and leaves work early, under the excuse of being shaken by Baby Diego's death, to visit his friend, Jasper (Michael Caine), who lives outside London.
 Jasper, a former political activist, now lives in seclusion in a well-hidden forest home with his catatonic wife, Janice (Philippa Urquhart), growing variants of cannabis.